umar5678/404-page-not-found/README.md

 Let's see
 How the github is going
 I am practicing make and upload a repository
-And want to deploy my frontend rojects on github pages
+And want to deploy my frontend projects on github pages